aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/docs/contribution/authoring_eos_cli_config_gen.md

 Before pushing the changes to GitHub, carefully review all modifications.
 Confirm that all new features work as intended and that existing features are unaffected.
 Once satisfied, proceed to push the changes to the repository.

+## Checklist to review an eos_cli_config_gen PR

+1. Check that all the CI checks are passing.
+2. If the PR addresses an issue raised in the repository, confirm that the issue is fully resolved by the PR.
+3. Refer to the Arista documentation for a deeper understanding of the proposed feature.
+4. Verify that the schema adheres to EOS CLI standards and all relevant guidelines mentioned above.
+5. Ensure that Jinja2 templates follow all the guidelines mentioned above.
+6. Check that the template generates valid configuration and documentation, maintaining the same configuration order and indentation as EOS CLI.
+7. Check out the PR in a local IDE and run all tests to ensure functionality.
+8. Test the generated configuration through EAPI or CVP in the ATD lab.
+9. If providing code suggestions, test them locally to ensure that your proposals work as intended.
+10. Check that the molecule tests are added for the new feature.
+11. If any keys are marked as deprecated, ensure that the associated tests are moved to the `eos_cli_config_gen_deprecated_vars` scenario.
+12. If the proposed feature requires any changes to the documentation, ensure that it is updated accordingly.